Port-au-Prince Arrondissement: 2010 7.0 earthquake

 On 12 January 2010, a magnitude 7.0 earthquake struck in the arrondissement, the largest in Haiti in two centuries.
 The city of Port-au-Prince suffered much damage, and estimates of upwards of 50,000 deaths, with many facilities destroyed.
 In Pétion-Ville, the earthquake collapsed a hospital in the city.
 In Carrefour, half of the buildings were destroyed in the worst-affected areas.
 Roughly half the structures were destroyed in Gressier.

+Crime

+By 2020, the level of crime in the Arrondissement was considered so bad that a survey team from the World Bank was unable to survey the whole Arrondissement beyond the communes of Port-au-Prince, Delmas, Pétion-Ville, and Tabarre.
+This was due to it being considered too dangerous to survey elsewhere because of the risk of gun violence and kidnapping in the rest of the Arrondissement.
+By 2024, it was considered that a lot of the territory within the Port-au-Prince Arrondissement was directly under the control of the Haitian gangs.
+Most of Port-au-Prince was being run by Jimmy "Barbecue" Chérizier and his Revolutionary Forces of the G9 Family and Allies gang alliance.